Navigation: » No topics above this level«

-When having a subscription in Bizagi PaaS, you are entitled to the use of different Cloud applications provided by Bizagi.
+When you have a subscription in Automation Service, you can use a range of Cloud applications provided by Bizagi.

-Cloud applications provided by Bizagi allow you to go beyond process execution, and work with your data by exploring fields such as artificial intelligence (predictive analysis), by integrating reporting tools of your choice, or by creating portals centered around a richer user experience.
+These Cloud applications let you go beyond process execution and use your data to explore fields such as artificial intelligence (predictive analysis), integrate reporting tools of your choice, and create portals to provide a richer user experience.

-Artificial Intelligence for Bizagi PaaS, is an application which allows you to explore machine learning capabilities directly in your Bizagi processes, by having processes rely on a predictive analysis service that is based upon the reliable data that you have in a Bizagi Dataset.
+Artificial Intelligence for Automation Service, is an application which lets you explore machine learning capabilities directly in your Bizagi processes, by letting the processes use a predictive analysis service that is based upon the reliable data that you have in a Bizagi Dataset.

-Throughout predictive analysis, you will be able to train models and carry out experiments that rely on renown machine learning algorithms to determine a given outcome based on stored data (with a given degree of certainty).
+Throug predictive analysis, you can train models and carry out experiments that rely on renowned machine learning algorithms to determine a given outcome based on stored data with a given degree of certainty.

-For such models, you may easily connect your Bizagi processes so that these processes present a prediction once certain data has been inputted (to either set as default value or to suggest to the end user).
+For such models, you can easily set your Bizagi processes to present a prediction once certain data has been provided.
+You can use that prediction as a default value, or offer it for en usaer approval.

-You may configure all of this without being necessarily an expert data scientist.
+You can configure all of this without being an expert data scientist.